 Clinical experience is provided in the broad range of obstetrics and gynecology as defined by the American Board of Obstetrics and Gynecology.
 The educational program is supervised by the Program Director and the Resident Education Committee, on which two residents sit.
 Full time faculty provide teaching and supervision in all clinical arenas.
 Residents enjoy a close working relationship with experienced obstetrician/surgeons in private practice.
 The program trains 16 residents each year.
 In addition to receiving a broad and intense clinical experience, residents are supported in completing a research project during their residency, as well as a quality improvement project.

-Our graduates have chosen a wide array of opportunities after residency: private practice, National Health Care practice, international practice, fellowships (GYN oncology, MFM, reproductive endocrinology, urogynecology, family planning) and academic medicine.
-The Hannaford Center for Safety, Innovation and Simulation provides a state-of-the-art simulation training center.
+Our graduates have chosen a wide array of opportunities after residency: private practice, National Health Care practice international practice and academic Obstetrics and Gynecology.